 Treatment of Anoxia and Hypoxia

 One of the most common treatments for anoxia and/or hypoxia is therapeutic neonatal hypothermia, or cooling therapy.
 When applied appropriately, cooling therapy and slow down the brain, which also slows down brain damage.
 This allows the brain cells to recover over time.
-It also prevents additional cells from suffering damage.
+It also prevents additional cells from suffering damage and causing more permanent brain damage.

 If your doctor sees that the child stopped breathing for anywhere up to 5 minutes, your doctor can prevent or substantially lessen the effects of the brain damage by putting the child on a ventilator.